By integrating Dynatrace into your existing load testing process, you can stop broken builds in your delivery pipeline earlier.

 Once you've tagged requests with relevant HTTP headers, you can use the defined request attributes to filter your monitoring data based on the request attributes you've defined.

 You can also define a web-request naming rule based on request attributes to easily access the monitoring data of the load tests.
-For example, you can define a naming rule on the test step name (For example,
+For example, you can define a naming rule on the test step name (such as

 TSN in our example below).